Profits Tax Return and Supplementary Form to Profits Tax Return

 Newly Registered Business

-Generally, a newly registered business will receive its first Profits Tax return some 18 months after the date of commencement of business or the date of incorporation.
+Generally, a newly registered business will receive its first Profits Tax Return some 18 months after the date of commencement of business or the date of incorporation.

 Continuing Business - Annual Bulk Issue of Returns

-The annual exercise to issue Profits Tax returns in bulk takes place on the first working day of April each year.
+The annual exercise to issue Profits Tax Returns in bulk takes place on the first working day of April each year.

 Business Not Required to Submit Return Annually

-It is the practice of IRD not to call for the annual submission of Profits Tax returns in instances where the trade, profession or business carried on does not give rise to assessable profits or where the trade, profession or business has not commenced or has ceased and not recommenced.
-However, upon receipt of a Profits Tax return which may be issued from time to time in the course of reviewing your future tax potential, the requirement to lodge the return form must still be complied with.
+It is the practice of IRD not to call for the annual submission of Profits Tax Returns in instances where the trade, profession or business carried on does not give rise to assessable profits or where the trade, profession or business has not commenced or has ceased and not recommenced.
+However, upon receipt of a Profits Tax Return which may be issued from time to time in the course of reviewing your future tax potential, the requirement to lodge the return form must still be complied with.

 When to File